 - Report income based on work performed in Norway

 - Mobilization/Demobilization for work that will be/have been performed on Norwegian Continental shelf

 - Pay tax on income earned in Norway

 It is possible to be tax resident in more than one country and thereby applicable to pay tax to both countries on the same income/wealth.
-To avoid double taxation, The Act of Tax and tax treaties may entitle you to claim deductions for paid tax.
-The deduction must be claimed in your tax return and is done by filling in forms issued by the tax administrations, for example sheets RF 1147 and RF 1150.
+To avoid double taxation, The Tax Act and tax treaties may entitle you to claim deductions for paid tax.
+The deduction must be claimed in your tax return and is done by filling in forms issued by the tax administrations, for example sheets RF-1147 and RF-1150.